Oceansize: 2007–2009: Frames

+2009–2010: Home & Minor and Self Preserved While the Bodies Float Up

 A new EP, entitled Home and Minor, was released in October 2009.
 On the EP, Vennart has explained that the band have adopted a particular stylistic approach on the record.

-Self Preserved While the Bodies Float Up (2009–2010)

 The band started working on their fourth (and ultimately final) album, Self Preserved While the Bodies Float Up in fall 2009.
 In January 2010, the band embarked upon a UK tour, showcasing new material.
 According to Mike Vennart's Twitter, the recording of the album was completed on 17 April, with Vennart stating "Recording is complete!
 Album 4 is go!
 It's all on Chris Sheldon now".
 Mastering was completed at Abbey Road Studios on 18 May 2010 by Sean Magee.
 On 22 July 2010, Oceansize posted one of the album's songs, "SuperImposer", on their Superball website, and made it available for download via Twitter and Facebook.

 Self Preserved While the Bodies Float Up was released on 6 September 2010.
 The album showcased a heavier side to the band, who stated that it probably was their heaviest studio album to date.
 However, Vennart claimed that the album still had the diversity found on other Oceansize albums.
 The band subsequently toured to promote the release.

-Band break-up
+2011: Band break-up

 On 25 February 2011, Oceansize announced via the band's Twitter and Facebook pages that they had split up.
 No explanations were provided.
 In an interview a year later in 2012, Vennart commented "It's tricky.
 I'd kind of like to tell the story but it's pretty dramatic.
 It would alter the sound of the records that we spent ages dreaming up, and to some people it might sound all a little petty.
 But it was so fucking ugly.
 Suffice to say it was a recurring problem that grew and grew and it couldn't be ignored or tolerated anymore."
 On 31 May 2013 Vennart finally put an end to most speculation via a post on Twitter, stating that after a disastrous band performance at a concert in Warsaw on 23 October 2010, Gambler had quit Oceansize and that this had broken up the band.
 In reply to a fan who tweeted a video of the performance, in which Mark Heron's drumming seems considerably affected, Vennart commented: "Stay off them drugs, kids".